Top Ten Covers of Dolly Parton’s “Jolene”

 Olivia Newton-John added a disco twist to the country-fried hit with a Niles Rodgers-esque guitar lick backing the track.

 Iranian pop star Leila Forouhar covers “Jolene” with a Persian flair.

 A capella group and TV talent show winners Pentatonix featured Dolly herself and were awarded a Grammy in 2017 for Best Country Duo/Group Performance.
 I want to hate this cover, but it actually works just fine.

 This Scottish New Wave group gave us an electro-pop version.

 Mindy Smith – 2003

 “Jolene” is such an incredible song that it might just land you a record deal, as it did for Mindy Smith after covering the song for a Dolly Parton tribute album.
-Dolly actually considers Mindy’s version to be her favorite to date.
+Dolly appears in the video and actually considers Mindy’s version to be her favorite to date.